WorldconVotingSystems/nomnom/docs/docs/dev/index.md

 The instructions here are for macOS; where appropriate, they'll proffer a Linux equivalent.

-> [!NOTE]
+!!! info

-> Regrettably, I don't develop on Windows; I would welcome Windows versions of these instructions!
+    Regrettably, I don't develop on Windows; I would welcome Windows versions of these instructions!

 #### Install your dependencies